feldera/feldera/docs/sql/integer.md

 string cannot be interpreted as a number.

 Division or modulus by zero cause a runtime error.

+Operations that cause integer overflow or underflow (example: multiplication or division of minimum integer value by -1) produce run time errors.

 ## Predefined functions on integer values